Unim8trix/RazerBook/README.md

 fi
 ```

-After reboot you will be booted straight into sway desktop
+After reboot you will be booted straight into hyprland desktop

 ### Keyboard Lightning